lidlid/slate/source/index.html.md

 ## Supported Functionality
 The Sodyo API provides the ability to perform content and campaign related operations.

-<aside class="notice">All content & campaign operations are available for content / campaigns of type immediate action only.
-Referencing content / campaigns of type SODYO_AD via the API will return an error <code>404-Not Found</code></aside>
+<aside class="notice">All content & campaign operations are available for immediate actions only.
+Referencing content / campaigns of type SODYO AD via the API will return an error <code>404-Not Found</code></aside>

 The main functionality provided as part of the Sodyo API v1.0 includes:

 * Authentication
-	* The project administrator can configure API access keys to be used for integration
+	* The project administrator can configure API access keys to be used for integration with the API
-	* API authentication & authorization is based on the project API access key
+	* API authentication & authorization
 * Content Operations
 	* CRUD operations on content (limited to immediate action only)
 	* Content adaptation to strict API structure
 * Campaign Operations
 	* CRUD operations on campaigns
 	* Get Sodyo marker image API
-	* Campaign activation/deactivation and status
+	* Campaign activation / deactivation and status
-* Error handling
+* Error Handling

 ## Supported APIs
 Supported APIs include: